NCI-ITEB/tumor_epidemiology_approaches/sessions/session_11/practical.md

 * Gene set and pathway enrichment analysis
 * Identification of gene fusion

 Today, we will be using 20 samples- 10 tumor samples and 10 normal samples (i.e. tumor-normal pairs).
-These samples are a subset from
+These samples are a subset of lung squamous carcinoma patients from the EAGLE study.

 ---
 ## Preparation